-This section decomposes the Treasury value response into surplus news, discount rate news, and news about future debt expectations at a 10-year horizon according to the intertemporal budget identity presented in equation (23).
+This section decomposes the Treasury value response into surplus news, discount rate news, and news about future debt expectations at a 10-year horizon according to the intertemporal budget identity presented in equation (22).
 We use this decomposition to isolate the contribution of surplus news on the realized Treasury value to GDP using our recursive model estimates.
 We focus our analysis on the periods with large negative proposals since the pricing effects are concentrated there.

-We impute the impact of the large negative cost releases on surplus news by first calculating the surplus contribution $(\mathbb{E}t \sum{j=1}^T \nu^{j-1} \gamma \hat{S}{t+j}^o)$ under the two sets of recursive parameter and state estimates like in Table 9, with one set incorporating the cost releases and the other excluding them, and then taking the difference in the imputed surplus contributions on the large negative proposal periods.
-We back out the remaining

-Table 10.
-Decomposition in the model-implied changes in debt values contributions to the present value from discount rates and future expected debt as a residual between the Treasury value and surplus contributions.
+We impute the impact of the large negative cost releases on surplus news by first calculating the surplus contribution $(\mathbb{E}t \sum{j=1}^T \nu^{j-1} \gamma \hat{S}{t+j}^o)$ under the two sets of recursive parameter and state estimates like in Table 8, with one set incorporating the cost releases and the other excluding them, and then taking the difference in the imputed surplus contributions on the large negative proposal periods.
+We back out the remaining contributions to the present value from discount rates and future expected debt as a residual between the Treasury value and surplus contributions.
 We also take the difference in this residual term under the two sets of parameters and states.